Bruce F. Beilfuss: Early life and career

 Bruce Beilfuss was born in Withee, Wisconsin, in January 1915.
 He spent his childhood in that area until moving to the nearby city of Neillsville, Wisconsin, with his parents and siblings in 1927; he graduated from Neillsville High School in 1932.
 He immediately went on to the University of Wisconsin, where he earned his bachelor's degree in economics in 1936, and his LL.B. in 1938.
 He was admitted to the bar in July 1938, and began practicing law at Abbotsford, Wisconsin, as a member of the law firm of the former district attorney, Hugh G. Haight.
 He was helped along in his legal career by his uncle, Oscar W. Schoengarth, who was county judge of Clark County for 50 years.

 As a young man, Beilfuss was involved in local highway safety efforts after the death of his brother, Wayne, in a 1935 car accident.
 He was elected chairman of the Clark County Safety Council in January 1939.

-He entered politics in 1940, challenging incumbent village president Charles Hoffman for his seat on the county board.
-Beilfuss won the election 132 to 119.
+He entered politics by serving on the Clark County Board of Supervisors in 1939 and 1940.
+He won his April 1940 re-election over a challenge from Village President Charles Hoffman for his seat on the county board (defeating Hoffman 132 to 119).
 Later that year, Beilfuss entered the race for district attorney, challenging the incumbent, Hugh F. Gwin, in the Wisconsin Progressive Party primary election.
 He narrowly defeated Gwin, taking 54% of the primary vote, and went on to win the general election in November.
 After winning the election, Beilfuss largely relocated to Neillsville, the county seat, but still kept up his Abbotsford office, saying that his partner, the former district attorney Hugh Haight, would attend to the district attorney's business in Neillsville on the days when Beilfuss was out of town.